Azerbaijan–Ukraine relations: Political relations

+High-level visits

 Economic relations

 In the post-Soviet space, Ukraine has been considered the second most important trade partner of Azerbaijan after the Russian Federation.
 Ukraine is one of the main import partners of Azerbaijan, and Azerbaijan grants Ukraine exclusive conditions for oil supply.
 Main goods imported from Ukraine to Azerbaijan remains as mainly metallurgy products, machine-building products, agro-industrial products, and chemical industry products.
 While main goods exported from Azerbaijan to Ukraine are generally Products of the fuel energy industry, chemical industry products, and agro-industrial products.

 The trade turnover between the two countries reached $1.4 billion in 2010.
 According to the reports of the Azerbaijani State Customs Committee, the transactions between them amounted to $343.87 million during the first period of 2018, and $146.57 million was made by the Azerbaijan side as a result of its exports.
 The trade turnover between Azerbaijan and Ukraine in January 2019 exceeded $74 million, about half in each direction.
 The volume of trade started to shift upward in 2005 and amounted to approximately $ 1.5 billion in 2011 (the highest point).
 During this period Azerbaijan gained $ 909 million, Ukraine retained $ 558 million by mutual trade partnership, respectively.
 Nevertheless, starting from 2012, the trade turnover between them, worsened and declined below the statistics of 2011.
 The situation only changed between 2016 and 2017 so that trade volume rose up to $800 million from $300.
 In 2018, the number of transactions between Azerbaijan and Ukraine amounted to about $ 829 million that was around $ 18 million compared to 2017.
 In that year, Azerbaijan import imported approximately $469 million worth of products and while exported $358 million 738 thousand worth of products to Ukraine.
 So, the Azerbaijani side had current account surpluses while Ukraine had a current account deficit.
 Moreover, the direct investments from Ukraine to Azerbaijan amounted to more than $25 million, and from Azerbaijan to Ukraine was around $200 million.
 As a result of improvements in economic cooperation between Azerbaijan and Ukraine, the first Trade House of Azerbaijan was opened in the capital of Ukraine, and similar projects are estimated to be implemented in the other regions of Ukraine.
 The Azerbaijan Trade House has been launched to deal with promote “Made in Azerbaijan” brand in the Ukrainian market, and also it is expected to promote the general exports of the products of Azerbaijan.

 The State Oil Company of Azerbaijan Republic (SOCAR) is considered one of the key players to increase transactions between Azerbaijan and Ukraine.
-So as a result of its investments in Ukraine, it has 9 petrol filling stations in Odessa and Mykolaiv regions of Ukraine, and in capital Kyiv and has further plan to establish more petrol filling stations in various regions of the country.
+So as a result of its investments in Ukraine, it has 9 petrol filling stations in Odesa and Mykolaiv regions of Ukraine, and in capital Kyiv and has further plan to establish more petrol filling stations in various regions of the country.

 Additionally, in 2009, SOCAR purchased the Naftonreyd oil base in that country which has the 25,250 m3 and an annual turnover of 200 thousand m3.